GSHI thanks the over 30 dedicated field staff who provide outreach and research support in the community and are the

 Lauren Martin McCraw, Interviewer/Outreach Worker, is a writer and performer who believes in the healing power of shared laughter.
 She has been a frontline worker and harm reduction activist in the DTES for over six years.
 She is proud of the work she currently does at the supervised injection facility InSite.
 Lauren is passionate about advocating for better mental health care and elder care.
 In her free time, she volunteers with the elderly, takes long bike rides, and produces sketch comedy.

-Jenn McDermid, BA, Interviewer/Outreach Worker, holds a BA in psychology with a minor in sociology, and is currently completing her social work degree at the University of British Columbia.
+Jenn McDermid, BA, Assistant Project Coordinator, SHAWNA Community Engagement, is a settler on the territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
 She has a strong interest in social policy and community building and has spent much of her professional life working with women in Vancouver's Downtown Eastside.
-Most recently, Jenn has worked and volunteered with Megaphone Magazine, WISH, and the BC Civil Liberties Association.
+Most recently, Jenn has worked and volunteered with Megaphone Magazine, S.A.F.E.
+Vancouver, and WISH.
 She is the co-author of a report on homeless deaths in B.C. titled "Dying on the Streets."
 As part of her practice, she aims to promote harm reduction tactics, and is especially interested in the intersection between health and equitable, community-based approaches to care.
 She is a strong proponent of the decriminalization of sex work, and through her work hopes to mitigate the stigma that impacts HIV+ women and sex workers in Vancouver.
-In her spare time, she runs an art collective in support of female-identified residents of the Downtown Eastside.
+In her spare time, she runs an art collective in support of female-identified residents of the Downtown Eastside and plays the drums.

 Minshu Mo, BSW, Interviewer/Outreach Worker, graduated from St. Thomas University in Fredericton, New Brunswick.
 In the Maritimes, she was active with sexual and reproductive health movements and queer community building.
 In a previous life, she worked as a journalist in China and Toronto for years.